 Planning - Identify Purpose and Need.
-The Purpose and Need focuses on an understanding of the issues that need to be addressed by the project and includes analyses of traffic and crash data and establishes project goals (such as promote economic vitality, expand bike/pedestrian accommodations, etc.)
+The Purpose and Need focuses on an understanding on the issues that need to be addressed by the project and includes analyses of traffic and crash data and establishes project goals (such as promote economic vitality, expand bike/pedestrian accommodations, etc.)

-- Preliminary Engineering (PE) Explore feasibility of alternatives and conduct associated environmental studies - Environmental Engineering Complete environmental documentation and obtain necessary permits and approvals - Final Engineering and Right of Way Acquisition Complete project designs, obtain approvals and acquire the necessary property - Construction
+- Preliminary Engineering (PE) Explore feasibility and conduct associated environmental studies.
+Project alternatives are developed in the PE phase. - Environmental Engineering Complete environmental documentation and obtain necessary permits and approvals - Final Engineering and Right of Way Acquisition Complete project designs, obtain approvals and acquire the necessary properties - Construction